jdholtz/auto-southwest-check-in/CONTRIBUTING.md

 [Black][4] is used to format all the Python code to a consistent style.
 Additionally, [isort][5] is used to provide a consistent ordering to imports.

 It is also highly recommended to use an [EditorConfig][6] plugin for your code editor to maintain a consistent coding style for all project files.

+### Class Method Organization
+To help with readability, Auto-Southwest Check-In should follow a specific ordering of class methods:
+1. Magic methods (such as \_\_init\_\_)
+2. Public methods
+3. Private methods (prefixed with an underscore)

+From there, methods are ordered from top to bottom in the order they are used.
+Unit tests should be in the same order as the methods they are testing.

 [0]: https://docs.pytest.org
 [1]: https://pre-commit.com